sajagana/WIKI_page_test_repo/CCNA Notes - May 13.md

 Answer
 The correct answers are **It adds the source MAC address in the frame and the incoming port number and It resets the aging time of the MAC table entry for the source MAC address**.
 A switch uses the destination MAC address to decide whether to forward or flood a frame.
 The destination MAC address is not stored in the MAC address table.
 The aging timer is reset for the source MAC address entry each time the switch receives a frame from that source MAC address.
 -------
-When a router is calculating the network portion of an IPv4 address, which bitwise operation is performed on the IPv4 address and the subnet mask?
+When a **router is calculating the network portion of an IPv4 address**, which bitwise operation is performed on the IPv4 address and the subnet mask?

-Ans: AND operation
+Ans: **AND** operation
 --------
 When an **access port is enabled with the PortFast feature,** which two STP states are bypassed?
 (Choose two.)